Waga43/gd-utils-noport/README.md

 - An important step omitted from the video is to **upload the service account authorization file from the local to the sa directory**, all operations of the tg robot are authorized by sa, so don’t forget. .
 - In the configuration of nginx in the video, server_name is your second-level domain name, and it needs to be the same as the setting of cloudflare (mybbbottt).
 The video I recorded separately is not consistent.
 - There are also omitted steps to register the domain name and host the domain name to cloudflare.
-This step has too much information online, and there is even a place to register the domain name for free (one year) (https://www.freenom.com/), specific tutorial Let's search for it.
+This step has too much information online, and there is even a place to register the domain name for free [one year](https://www.freenom.com/), specific tutorial Let's search for it.

 ## Function introduction
 This tool currently supports the following features: